Backtesting Trading Strategies for Optimal Performance

 The key point to consider here is that the market does not always operate in a similar manner, which is why we need to test trading strategies under various market conditions so that we can understand the performance of the strategy under these conditions.

-Include transaction costs
+Include Trading costs

 It is important to consider various commissions, spreads, and sliding points during backtesting.
 In the absence of these costs, the strategy is likely to perform well, but when these costs are included, it will greatly affect the profitability of the strategy.